 Get in contact to find out more about our innovative approaches to driving additional, low-risk revenue from existing assets.

 Capterio brings together deep expertise in technology, financing and project delivery for the oil & gas industry

 Mark has over 20 years' experience in the oil & gas industry.
 He worked in upstream exploration and business development at Shell International, before joining McKinsey & Company where he led many projects on strategy, operations and organisation.
 He was then CEO of the downstream oil and gas quality assurance business at Intertek, where he was responsible for global operations and strategy in over 100 countries.
 Mark has a MA in Natural Sciences from Cambridge, a PhD from Liverpool, and a MBA from IMD.
-He is a Fellow of the Geological Society.
+He is a Fellow of the Geological Society of London.